ct-clmsn/nim-sos/README.md

 ## Symmetric Block

-The `Symmetric` macro detects symmetric array and symmetric scalar types during compilation and exposes them to OpenSHMEM.
-The `Symmetric` macro is a *one-stop-shop* for most users.
+The `SymmetricBlock` macro detects symmetric array and symmetric scalar types during compilation and exposes them to OpenSHMEM.
+The `SymmetricBlock` macro is a *one-stop-shop* for most users.

 ```
-Symmetric:
+SymmetricBlock:
     var a = newSymArray[int]([1,2,3,4,5])
     var b = newSymArray[int](a.len)